yousefat/yat-online-cv/README.md

 ## Note

-- The complete source code of the website is open source can be forked from (https://github.com/cobidev/simplefolio)
+- The complete source code of the website is open source and can be forked from (https://github.com/cobidev/simplefolio)
 - The website is deployed to Netlify at (https://yousefalturkey.sa)

 - Thank you,